trinhdhk/TBM-LCA/README.md

 To seek help use flag `--help`.

-&copy; Trinh Huu-Khanh Dong \@ Biostatistics Group - Oxford University Clinical Research Unit - Viet Nam 2022
+&copy; Trinh Huu-Khanh Dong \@ Biostatistics Group - Oxford University Clinical Research Unit - Viet Nam 2022##TO-DO

+## TO-DO

+To-do To-do To-do To-do To-do To-do To-do do do do do do...

+1. Create a simulation code and simulated data
+2. Remove more unused code
+3. ..
+4. ..
+N. Make documentation